 The strength of association between CYP2E1 and alcoholism is very strong depending on which haplotype of the gene an individual carries.
 This genetic linkage presents considerable potential in not only dealing with, but preventing behavioural alcoholic vulnerability.

 Like hair, fingernails (and toenails) are essentially keratin.
 Keratin is formed from genetically programmed epithelial skin cells during a process of keratinization.
 Hair and nails are examples of keratinized cells.
-Drugs and drug metabolites make their way to the blood stream and is deposited into keratin.
+Alcohol and alcohol metabolites make their way to the blood stream and is deposited into keratin.

-As the nail grows, the metabolites of various substances diffuse into epithelial cells and the epithelial cells evolve into keratin embedding the drugs and their metabolites.
-Toenail clippings which grow at less then half the rate of fingernails will give the same precise usage level of drugs but over a much longer period of time, often up to 8 months.
+As the nail grows, the metabolites of various substances diffuse into epithelial cells and the epithelial cells evolve into keratin embedding alcohol and its metabolites.
+Toenail clippings which grow at less than half the rate of fingernails will give the same precise usage level of alcohol but over a much longer period of time, often up to 8 months.

 The sample collection kit has complete instructions.

-The test result and reports are identical to the hair results described on this site, as is the cost is $175.00.
+The test result and reports are identical to the hair results described on this site.
+Cost $175.00.